remingtonsexton/BADASS3/README.md

 ## Optical FeII Options

 There are two FeII templates built into BADASS.
 The default is the broad and narrow templates from [Véron-Cetty et al. (2004)](https://ui.adsabs.harvard.edu/abs/2004A%26A...417..515V/abstract) (`VC04`).
-This model allows the user to have amplitude, FWHM, and velocity offset as free-parameters, with options to constrain them to constant values during the fit.
+This model allows the user to have amplitude, dispersion, and velocity offset as free-parameters, with options to constrain them to constant values during the fit.
 BADASS can also use the temperature-dependent template from [Kovačević et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010MSAIS..15..176K/abstract) (`K10`), which allows for the fitting of individual F, S, G, and I Zw 1 atomic transitions, as well as temperature.
 The K10 template is best suited for modeling FeII in NLS1 objects with strong FeII emission.

 ```python
 ############################### FeII Fit options ###############################